 Pigeon Anatomy

-Its iris is orange or red with a pale inner ring (adult) or brown or greyish brown (juveniles).
-The bird has a black bill with an off-white cere and red feet and legs.
+Pigeons have orange or red irises with a pale inner ring in adults, while juveniles have brown or greyish-brown irises.
+They have a black bill with an off-white cere and red feet and legs.
+Pigeons also have distinctive twin black wing bars and white lower back feathers.

-Are Pigeons All Over the World the Same?
+Are Pigeons All Over the World the Same

 While rock pigeons are a common sight in many cities around the world, they are just one of the 351 recognized pigeon species worldwide.
 These species can be found in various habitats and regions across the globe.